arcee-ai/mergekit/docs/create_a_merge_method.md

 through filters or gradients.
 Scope describes the input axis along which the resolved value is bound.

-Unsupported or ambiguous annotations are rejected when the method is defined.
-Resolved values are validated against their annotations before any tensor math runs.
+Unannotated parameters and unsupported or ambiguous annotations are rejected when the method is defined.

 Configuration gradient endpoints are validated using the parameter's declared type before interpolation.
 For example, `[1e-5, 1e-3]` interpolates for a float parameter